COVID-19 Rapid Testing at AFC Swampscott

 If you believe that you were exposed to COVID-19, came into close contact with a COVID-19 patient, or are exhibiting any one the following symptoms then testing in these situations will very likely be covered: sore throat, difficulty swallowing, new olfactory or taste disorder(s), nausea/vomiting, diarrhea, abdominal pain, pneumonia, runny nose, nasal congestion, unexplained fatigue/malaise, delirium (acutely altered mental status and inattention), unexplained or increased number of falls, acute functional decline, exacerbation of chronic conditions, chills, headaches, conjunctivitis, croup, or multisystem inflammatory vasculitis in children (some of the symptoms associated with multisystem inflammatory vasculitis in children include persistent fever and a variety of symptoms that may include abdominal pain, gastrointestinal symptoms, including nausea, vomiting and diarrhea, as well as rash)

-What if I want to get tested anyway for peace of mind, convenience or a travel certificate?
+What if I want to get tested anyway for peace of mind, convenience or as a travel requirement?

 If you don’t fit the medically necessary testing criteria (see above) or do not have insurance we offer very affordable rates for testing.
 The current pricing for testing is $110 for anti-body testing, $199 for PCR swab based testing and $139 for the rapid 1-hour antigen test.
 We strongly encourage you to discuss your condition, symptoms and reasoning for asking for testing with our staff to determine which test is most appropriate for your situation.
 We also remind you to always call 9-1-1 in case of emergencies.

-If you need a COVID-19 travel certificate for travel out of country (or to certain other states with coronavirus related travel restrictions), we can also provide this certificate to you.
+If you need COVID-19 test results for travel out of country (or to certain other states with coronavirus related travel restrictions), we can also provide them to you.
 Please ensure to inquire about results and turn around times before finalizing your travel plans.
 It is your responsibility to check your destination’s requirements before you get tested.
 Many destinations, for example, will only accept a PCR test within 72 hours of travel.
 Some will accept it within 10 days of travel.
 Others will accept a rapid antigen test.
 We are unable to offer refunds if you order the test too soon, or order the wrong test.
 Our staff are unable to offer clear guidance on this as there are dozens of destinations, each of which have different requirements.
-For example- the state of Maine currently (as of July 14, 2020) requires a RT-PCR test within 72 hours and will not accept rapid antigen tests.

 How to book a COVID-19 test